5 Things to Know about Head Start

 Families with children from birth to age five who meet specific criteria in any one of these four categories can receive Head Start or Early Head Start programming.
 Families receiving public assistance (Temporary Assistance for Needy Families or Supplemental Security Income), or families with low incomes, according to the Poverty Guidelines published by the Federal government, are eligible.

 One Hope United has family support specialists to assist families with the eligibility process.
-Families can either call or walk-in to one of the Bridgeport, Edgewater or Waukegan centers with proof of income and the child’s birth certificate.
+Families can either call or walk-in to one of the Bridgeport centers or the Waukegan center with proof of income and the child’s birth certificate.
 They will then fill out an application (One Hope United can provide assistance) and complete an interview.
 The family will soon receive a notice about their child’s/children’s eligibility.
 The eligibility/enrollment process can be started at anytime during the year.

 3. Parents Receive Support, Too!